aganse/docker_mlflow_db/README.md

 ### To run:
-Set the following env vars in shell first (these are listed in comments at top of the docker-compose.yaml files).
-Set them as desired for your own system.
+Set the following env vars in shell first (these are listed in comments at top of the docker-compose.yaml files); set as desired for your own system.
 These (and the example output below) correspond to the docker-compose.mlflow_postgres.yaml file in compose_variations; that's what the root dir's docker-compose.yaml file is by default, running mlflow with its backend store in postgresql and its artifact store in a local